What kind of plants are used to make plant based products?

 We have an extensive list of Product Examples or you can find specific products in USDA’s BioPreferred® Program Catalog.

-How do plant based products help the environment?
+How do plant based products help the economy?

 How do plant based products perform compared to traditional products and materials?